nopnop2002/SC16IS752/RaspberryPi/README.md

 - WiringPi Library

 # SC16IS750 Driver for RaspberryPi
+SC16IS750 has a single channel UART and eight GPIOs.
 14.7456MHz crystal is used for SC16IS750.
 __The maximum transfer speed of SC16IS750 is 115,200bps.__

 ![SC16IS750](https://user-images.githubusercontent.com/6020549/71384102-bd022780-2622-11ea-8f5a-25f2fd733f19.JPG)